JackRedstonia/stacks/README.md

 ## Current state
 Stacks' is in an "experimental" phase, and as such its implementation and API rapidly change. ***Very*** big and ***very*** breaking changes are to be expected.
 Large portions of Stacks are not documented yet, but anywhere `unsafe` is used, at least a `SAFETY: ...` comment is expected.

 For graphics, Stacks utilises Skia with Vulkan.
-The Vulkan restriction may or may not be relaxed in the future, due to the Skulpin crate soon switching to a backend-agnostic renderer called Rafx.
+The Vulkan restriction may or may not be relaxed in the future.

 Audio is in a usable state, based on the SoLoud audio library, though it is planned to be replaced by a new audio library written in Rust in the future due to it being written in C++ and several showstopping bugs preventing production use.
 Once that happens, only `.ogg` files will have planned support.